- Apprentice Induction General Requirements and Employment Rights & Responsibilities.

 - Advanced Apprenticeship in Motor Vehicle Maintenance, Service and Repair

-- IMI Level 2 Subsidiary Diploma in Vehicle Maintenance and Repair
+- City and Guilds Level 2 Certificate in Vehicle Maintenance and Repair